applicaster/zapp-pipes-provider-mpx/README.md

 # zapp-pipes-provider-mpx

-Data source provider for [http://feed.entertainment.tv.theplatform.com](MPXPlatform), using [http://developer-zapp.applicaster.com/Zapp-Pipes/Home.html](zapp-pipes)
+Datasource provider for mpx - Comcast's video management system.
+More on mpx can be found [here](https://www.comcasttechnologysolutions.com/our-portfolio/video-platform/mpx).

 ## Getting Started